I Evaluated G2's 5 Best Anti-Money Laundering Software

 One of the features that gets the most praise in G2 reviews is Onfido’s biometric verification model.
 Users frequently describe it as highly effective at preventing fraud while maintaining a smooth, non-intrusive experience.
 The platform’s API integration also stands out.
 Reviewers say it connects easily with existing systems, especially in use cases like digital onboarding for banking or fintech apps.
 The API is not only fast, but the control panel itself is intuitive, making it easy to generate clear KYC reports that simplify compliance checks.

 When it comes to automation, Onfido takes a balanced approach that users value.
-The platform blends smart automation with human review when needed, providing speed and accuracy.
-This hybrid model gets consistent praise for helping teams move fast without sacrificing confidence in their results.
-On top of that, G2 reviewers note that Onfido keeps pace with new technologies, with regular improvements that show a strong focus on staying ahead of compliance and fraud trends.
+The platform blends smart automation with human review when needed, providing both speed and accuracy.
+This hybrid model gets consistent praise for helping teams move quickly without sacrificing confidence in results.
+G2 reviewers also note that Onfido regularly updates its technology to stay ahead of compliance and fraud trends.

 What I like about Onfido: